 American is also a founding member of the oneworld alliance, which includes Aer Lingus, British Airways, Cathay Pacific, Finnair, Lan Airlines, Iberia, and Qantas.
 In addition, oneworld has extended invitations to join oneworld to Japan Airlines, Malev and Royal Jordanian, all of which are expected to begin offering benefits as members of the alliance in April 2007.
 The oneworld alliance links the networks of the member carriers to enhance customer service and smooth connections to the destinations served by the alliance, including linking the carriers' frequent flyer programs and access to the carriers' airport lounge facilities.
-Several of American's major competitors are members of marketing/operational alliances that enjoy antitrust immunity.
-American and British Airways, the largest members of the oneworld alliance, are restricted in their relationship because they lack antitrust immunity.
+Several of American's major competitors are members of marketing/operational alliance, are restricted in their relationship because they lack antitrust immunity.
 They are, therefore, at a competitive disadvantage vis-à-vis other alliances that have antitrust immunity.